HOSP UNDERGRADUATE PROGRAM

 The program has earned a professional accreditation from the Accreditation Commission for Programs in Hospitality Administration (ACPHA) for its educational quality and for upholding nationally recognized standards in the hospitality profession.
 In addition to ensuring a high quality educational experience through a process of continuous improvement, the ACPHA accreditation allows for a greater emphasis on hospitality management and business training while also providing core foundational knowledge in the field.
 Upon graduation, students will earn an ACPHA accredited Bachelor’s of Science degree in Hotel and Restaurant Management, a distinction held by just over 60 hospitality programs worldwide.
 The accreditation status was achieved in August, 2011.

-As part of its ongoing commitment to excellence in the delivery of tertiary level hospitality management education, the HMT at Auburn University requires all students to undertake a 600 hour internship program as part of the Bachelor of Science degree in Hotel and Restaurant Management.
-The internship experience is a very valuable, important, and enjoyable part of the HMT program.
+As part of its ongoing commitment to excellence in the delivery of tertiary level hospitality management education, the HOSP at Auburn University requires all students to undertake 600 hours of work experience in the hospitality industry, prior to completing a 400 hour internship program as part of the Bachelor of Science degree in Hospitality Management.
+The internship experience is a very valuable, important, and enjoyable part of the HOSP program.
 Apart from gaining insight into the industry and being able to relate theory to practice, the relationships developed during this time can be very beneficial influence in terms of long-term career opportunities.
 Participation in the program is required and is designed to offer students an opportunity to gain invaluable industry experience as well as add value to their final degree qualification and ultimately improve their employment potential in the hospitality marketplace.
 In order to be eligible to enrol in the course students must:

 Satisfactory completion of the internship period will lead to the award of a certificate of recognition of performance endorsed by both the Program and employing organization.
 Additionally, satisfactory completion of the internship will earn the student four (4) credit hours towards their core hospitality curriculum.

-Please refer to the HMT Internship Booklet for additional internship information.
+Please refer to the HOSP Internship Booklet for additional internship information.

 Business Minor Credit Check Form (confirm with advisor)